 Skip to main content

-A good SDK gives app code a tiny surface and keeps Bitfield setup work behind the plug.
+A good SDK gives app code a small surface and keeps Bitfield setup work outside app code.
+The public surface should stay narrow because the setup work is already packaged away.

 The rule

-Expose the thing the app actually wants to do.
+Expose the read or request the app actually needs.
 Do not expose the setup steps Bitfield had to take to make that possible.

 Expose reads.
 Give app code a stable way to receive data, loading, and error.